-Take your learning to the next level with this Chinese Mandarin Beginners Refresher course.
+Take your learning to the next level with this Japanese Beginners Refresher course.
 An ideal follow-on from the Japanese Beginners course, you will build on your knowledge, fine-tune your skills and grow in confidence.

 Taught mostly in Japanese, this course is the follow-up to Japanese Beginners (Year 1) for those wishing to consolidate both active and passive skills for the purpose of practical communication.
 It runs over three terms that progressively build upon one another.